Rays vs. Guardians Player Props Betting Odds

-Sportsbooks have listed player props for Wander Franco, Jose Ramirez and others when the Tampa Bay Rays host the Cleveland Guardians at Tropicana Field on Friday at 6:40 PM ET.
+Player props are available for Wander Franco and Jose Ramirez, among others, when the Tampa Bay Rays host the Cleveland Guardians at Tropicana Field on Saturday at 4:10 PM ET.

 Bet on this matchup or its props with BetMGM!